LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 app_key = os.getenv('RDP_APP_KEY')
 ```

-Next, the application creates the RDP Auth service request message and sends the HTTP Post request message to the RDP APIs endpoint.
+Next, the application creates the RDP Auth service request message and sends the HTTP Post request message to the RDP APIs endpoint based on configurations that we just loaded from the environment.

 ```
 import requests